Hemispheres Tour: Background

 The tour began on October 14, 1978 which began with arenas in Canada, extending out into the United States.
 It was the first tour where the band was noted as a major headlining act, playing an hour and a half instead of a forty-five minute set, with hopes that the audience would appreciate the length of the set.
 While keeping a good lighting system, the band began extending their PA system, as well as becoming more active on stage with the usage of backdrops, giving the audience something to look at - something that became a major part of their performances.
 Rush toured Europe in April to May 1979, concluding their tour with a performance at the Pinkpop Festival in Holland, which had followed after Lifeson broke his finger, resulting in three shows being canceled, but however he had performed at the festival with no problems.
-The tour was accompanied by the release of the European compilation album, Rush Through Time, which was unauthorized at the time.
+The tour was accompanied by the release of the European compilation album, Rush Through Time, which was unauthorized by the band at the time but was officially released through Mercury Records.